Dog Friendly Places to go CornwallSkip to main navigation list

 The walk described here takes you right around Newquay taking in beaches and cliff views.
 You can follow all the walk or just parts of it depending on how far you would like to walk.
 A walk around Newquay Cornwall.

 Gratefully recommended to us by Henry one of our doggy viewers this could be a whole day or couple of hours.
 Holywell Bay is situated just 5 miles outside Newquay and is a glorious stretch of golden sands which is dog friendly all year and was voted 4th best view in England and No1 for the best beach in England by the National Trust.
-Above the beach is the Pirans Inn Pub which is a very dog friendly pub for a drink or food or the Treguth a lovely thatched roof pub very quaint, good food and dog friendly.
+Above the beach is the Pirans Inn Pub which is a very dog friendly pub for a drink or food or the Treguth a lovely thatched roof pub very quaint, good food and dog friendly both recommended by Henry.

 Trelissick Park is a beautiful place to walk with a dog in Cornwall and there are marked circular walks, from about 2 to 5 miles, with beautiful views.
 There is a map near to the parking area and so you can decide which walk or walks to take.
 Dogs are not allowed into the official National Trust Gardens.
 There is a gallery exhibiting local arts and crafts in which well behaved clean dogs are sometimes allowed at their discretion and a cafe which does not allow dogs inside but has outside seating (although in my opinion it does not offer good value for the prices charged).
 Free entrance for National Trust members, otherwise you pay to park.

 From here you could venture across on the King Harry passenger and car ferry (which runs regularly in the day 7 days a week) to the Roseland Peninsula and explore here.....

 Lappa Valley Steam Railway is a dog friendly attraction in Cornwall and welcomes well behaved dogs on leads throughout the site including the cafe and trains (charges may apply).